mackron/dr_libs/README.md

 }

 // Register the archive callbacks.
 This enables support for a particular type of
-// package.
-If you do not specify any packages only the native file system will be
+// archive.
+If you do not specify any archives only the native file system will be
 // supported.
+easyvfs_registerarchivecallbacks_zip(pVFS);	// ZIP files.
 easyvfs_registerarchivecallbacks_mtl(pVFS);	// Wavefront MTL files.
-easyvfs_registerarchivecallbacks_zip(pVFS);	// ZIP files.
-Not yet implemented, but coming soon.

 // Add your base directories for loading from relative paths.
 If you do not specify at
 // least one base directory you will need to load from absolute paths.